Requirements for ISO 9001 Certification

 • Evidence verification

-If successful, a certificate is issued for three years, with annual surveillance audits.
+After successful completion, a certificate is issued for three years, with annual surveillance audits.

 What ISO 9001 Does NOT Require

-Many organizations overcomplicate implementation.
+Organizations often overcomplicate implementation.

 ISO 9001 does not require: